Rhizome-Conifer/conifer/README.md

 Webrecorder provides an integrated platform for creating high-fidelity web archives while browsing, sharing, and disseminating archived content.

+Users may try the service anonymously or login and create a permanent online archive.

 Webrecorder will support multiple backends and will integrate with existing preservation systems.

 For now, Webrecorder is still in a beta prototype stage, and this deployment is recommended for advanced users only.